SfC Home > Physical Science > Physics >

 Summary

-An object moving parallel to the Earth's surface at a constant velocity falls at the same rate as one that is simply dropped.
-An exception to this rule is if the object travels a great enough distance that the curvature of the Earth comes into play during its fall to the ground.
+An object moving sideways or parallel to the Earth's surface will fall at the same rate as one that is simply dropped.
+The equation for the displacement of the object before it hits the ground can be derived from the gravity equations for falling objects.
+An exception is if the object moves so fast or far that the curvature of the Earth comes into play during its fall to the ground.

 Be curious about the world around you